 A mesmerizing bricolage of flavors, textures, and sensations collide in this grilled beef dish: abundant hot spice and piquant lime juice, Thai fish sauce’s signature je ne sais quoi, the green metallic tang of cilantro, bracing mint, scallion rings, and toasted ground rice—all drip and pool their way around slices of grilled rare skirt steak.
 You keep eating it in wonderment while making furtive passes at the rice bowl.

-A tasty, willing, and able partner to our Thai Beef Salad, this recipe proves that an adjective can be flexible.
-The adjective is “sticky” and the term, in this case, is relative.
+Tasty, willing, and able partner to our Thai Beef Salad, this recipe proves that an adjective’s flexibility proves the rule.
+The adjective is “sticky” and the term, in this case, relative.
 Never mind.
-What our Charleston rice may find wanting in sticking power, it over-perfomrs with flavor.
+What our Charleston rice may find wanting in sticking power, it over-compensates with flavor.
 A simple, superb dish.